vueComponent/ant-design-vue/site/src/vueDocs/getting-started.en-US.md

 ## Import on Demand

-`antd` supports tree shaking of ES modules, so using `import { Button } from 'antd';` would drop js code you didn't use.
+`ant-design-vue` supports tree shaking of ES modules, so using `import { Button } from 'ant-design-vue';` would drop js code you didn't use.

 ## Customization